Quietest blenders 2024: perfect for noise-free entertaining and silent smoothies

 If looks could carry a blender to the top of the list, this would have been sat in the top spot for years.
 It's a quiet, good-looking blender that we love for so many reasons.

 Compared to other mainstream blenders, this is quiet.
 It's much quieter than comparable blenders.
-However, the BlendJet model above is quieter.
+However, the BlendJet model above is the quietest.
 If you prioritize silence, the BlendJet is better.
-If you're all about performance, you'll love the Beast.
+If you're all about performance, you'll need the Beast.

 See our full review of the Beast Blender for more details.